MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

 	![](../images/dp500-enforce-model-security-image75.png)

-2. Publish the report to your workspace.
+2. Publish the report to the workspace you created at the beginning of the lab.

 3. Close Power BI Desktop.